openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     }
 ~~~

-And finally, inside of your update function add:
+And finally, add these lines to your update function:
 ~~~.cpp
     int numVerts = mesh.getNumVertices();
     for (int i=0; i<numVerts; ++i) {